SUBSCRIBE to

 ph.
 415/551-2272

+After years of concocting shoulder-shrugging slabs, Casa Mexicana's mustachioed fortunes skyrocketed in 2013 with a spectacular performance.
 The main dining area of this centrally located burrito retailer practically doubles as a permanent Diego Rivera / Frida Kahlo exhibition; there’s also some cool photo-mosaic work lining its walls.
-And it's the only taqueria in town located two doors from a medical marijuana club.
-Welcome to San Francisco.
 Don’t hesitate to request a foil wrap, unless you’re one of those knife-and-fork outlaws.
 Credit cards accepted.
-Breakfast and beer available all day.
+Breakfast and bottled beer available all day.
+Open real late, and open real late Thursday-Saturday.

 Will My Health Be Violated?